DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/nano.rst

 ..
 NOTE:: Be sure to compare the Mega before using the Nano

 ..
-TODO:: LOW - add link to the comparison page
+TODO:: LOW - Hardware - add link to the comparison page

 .. figure:: /_static/images/microcontrollers/nano.jpg
    :alt: Arduino Nano